 It is said that fewer than 1 million Patek Philippe watches have been made since 1839.
 That’s fewer than some very high-end Swiss manufacturers (Rolex for example) produce in one year.
-The company limits itself to producing less than 50,000 watches per year even though it is estimated by watch market analysts, the company could sell ten times this figure.
-Patek production is so detailed that it takes nine months to make its most basic watches, and more than two years to produce some of the more complicated timepieces.
+The company limits itself to producing less than 50,000 watches per year, even though it is estimated by watch market analysts that the company could sell ten times this figure.
+Patek production is so detailed, it takes nine months to make its’ most basic watches and more than two years to produce some of the more complicated timepieces.

 We associate Patek Philippe with the best, but more particularly, understated elegance, craftsmanship, heritage, design, perfection and confidence.

 Why This Watch Is Important! – The Slimmest Ever Patek Philippe

 This 1966 Patek Philippe Calibre 175 has an ultra-thin watch movement which remains in production to this day.
 When launched in 1962, this was the thinnest watch produced by Patek Philippe and it was conceived as a response to the Vacheron Calibre.1003 and others, to produce the thinnest watches possible, within expected levels of accuracy and reliability.